 Euler elaborated the theory of higher transcendental functions by introducing the gamma function and introduced a new method for solving quartic equations.
 He found a way to calculate integrals with complex limits, foreshadowing the development of modern complex analysis.
 He invented the calculus of variations including its best-known result, the Euler-Lagrange equation.
 Euler pioneered the use of analytic methods to solve number theory problems.
 In doing so, he united two disparate branches of mathematics and introduced a new field of study, analytic number theory.
 In breaking ground for this new field, Euler created the theory of hypergeometric series, q-series, hyperbolic trigonometric functions and the analytic theory of continued fractions.
-For example, he proved the infinitude of primes using the divergence of the harmonic series, and he used analytic methods to gain some understanding of the way prime numbers are distributed.
+For example, he proved the infinitude of primes using the divergence of the harmonic series, and he used analytic methods to gain some understandings of the way prime numbers are distributed.
 Euler’s work in this area led to the development of the prime number theorem.
 (4).

 (4).
 Dunham 1999.
 Ch.
 3, Ch.
 4